adamdicarlo/dotfiles/home/drush/drush/README.txt

      NOTE FOR ADVANCED USERS
-     - If you want to run drush with a specific version of php, rather than the one found by the drush command, you can instead create an alias that executes the drush.php file directly:
+     - If you want to run drush with a specific version of php, rather than the one found by the drush command, you can define an environment variable DRUSH_PHP that points to the php to execute: export DRUSH_PHP=/usr/bin/php5
+     OR
+     - If you want to exactly control how drush is called, you may define an alias that executes the drush.php file directly and passes that path to drush:
-       $ alias drush='/path/to/php/php5 /path/to/drush/drush.php'
+       $ alias drush='/path/to/php/php5 -d memory_limit=128M /path/to/drush/drush.php --php="/path/to/php/php5 -d memory_limit=128M"'
+       Note that it is necessary to pass the '--php' option to drush to define how drush should call php if it needs to do so.
-       If you do this, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the .profile file in your home folder.
+       If you define an alias, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the .profile file in your home folder.

+     NOTE ON PHP.INI FILES
+     - Usually, php is configured to use separate php.ini files for the web server and the command line.
+To see which php.ini file drush is using, run:
+       $ drush status
+     - Compare the php.ini that drush is using with the php.ini that the webserver is using.
+Make sure that drush's php.ini is given as much memory to work with as the web server is; otherwise, Drupal might run out of memory when drush bootstraps it.
+     - Drush requires a fairly unrestricted php environment to run in.
+In particular, you should insure that safe_mode, open_basedir, disable_functions and disable_classes are empty.
+     - If drush is using the same php.ini file as the web server, you can create a php.ini file exclusively for drush by copying your web server's php.ini file to the folder $HOME/.drush or the folder /etc/drush.
+Then you may edit this file and change the settings described above without affecting the php enviornment of your web server.
+Alternately, if you only want to override a few values, copy example.drush.ini from the "examples" folder into $HOME/.drush or the folder /etc/drush and edit to suit.
+See comments in example.drush.ini for more details.

   4. Start using drush by running "drush" from your Drupal root directory.

      (or, if you did not follow step 3, by running "/path/to/drush/drush"